 The Berman Group, Inc., in partnership with New York City Economic Development Corporation (NYCEDC), the New York City Department of Parks and Recreation, and the New York City Mayor’s Office of Recovery and Resiliency, is pleased to announce the launch of Staten Island Beach Fest, a series of activities and special events open to all New Yorkers and visitors every weekend from Saturday, July 19, 2014 through Labor Day (September 1, 2014) at Midland Beach.

-NYCEDC and Health 2.0 today announced the launch of the second annual Pilot Health Tech NYC, a program designed to dramatically increase innovation and collaboration within New York City’s health technology sector.
+NYCEDC and Health 2.0 today announced the 11 winners of the second annual Pilot Health Tech NYC, a program designed to dramatically increase innovation and collaboration within New York City’s health technology sector.

 NYCEDC and the Lawrence N. Field Center for Entrepreneurship at Baruch College, in cooperation with the Western Union Foundation and the Deutsche Bank Americas Foundation, today announced the finalists of the third annual Competition To Help Reach Immigrant Ventures and Entrepreneurs (THRIVE).

 NYC Parks Staten Island Commissioner Adena Long joined community members on Saturday to cut the ribbon on a new children's "Fantasy Shore" amusement park at Midland Beach and to announce new summer programming on Staten Island's beaches.

 NYCEDC and Parsons The New School for Design today announced New York City Fashion Career Week, an opportunity for all New Yorkers interested in careers in fashion to interact with leaders in New York City’s fashion world and explore career pathways in the fashion industry.